-Reading is one of the most important academic aspects of first grade.
-Therefore, teachers focus on encouraging lifelong readers who can engage in reading skillfully and joyfully.
+The goal in first grade is to encourage lifelong readers who can engage in reading skillfully and joyfully.
 The classroom environment is rich with print and contains a leveled library which provides first graders with many opportunities to develop their reading skills.
-Within Reading Workshop, the team of reading teachers instruct through whole-group modeling and mini-lessons, small-group strategy lessons and Guided Reading groups, and one-on-one conferences involving feedback and coaching.
-Students also receive daily phonics instruction through a systematic approach and practice these skills in multisensory ways.
-While first graders are developing their decoding skills, they also learn to use critical thinking and comprehension skills.
+Within Reading Workshop, the team of reading teachers instruct through whole-group modeling and mini-lessons, small-group strategy lessons, Guided Reading groups, as well as one-on-one conferences involving feedback and coaching.
+While first graders are developing their decoding and fluency skills, they also learn to use critical thinking and comprehension skills.
 Some of these skills include previewing the text, asking questions about and beyond the text, and activating prior knowledge.
 Students learn to engage in the books they read in meaningful ways and enjoy discussions about their reading.